GoogleCloudPlatform/synthetics-sdk-nodejs/samples/generic-synthetic-broken-links/README.md

 npm install
 ```

-Update the `startUrl` within `syntheticCode` function in index.js, to check any url for broken links.
+Update the `startUrl, maxNumberOfFollowedLinks, maxTimeout` within `SyntheticFunction` in index.js, to check any url for broken links.

 ## Running